 The school will comply with and monitor changes in all state and federal timelines, procedures, and due process requirements throughout the entire IEE process.
-In the event that there are changes in state or federal law with regard to any part of this policy, the school will comply with state and federal law.
+If there are changes in state or federal law regarding any part of this policy, the school will comply with state and federal law.